SolaceDev/solace-dev-tutorials/src/pages/tutorials/javarto/publish-subscribe.md

 Similar to the creating a Context, a new instance of `SessionHandle` must be created first and then allocated using the previously created `contextHandle` instance.
 The bounded `SessionHandle`, session properties, the message callback, and the session callback functions are passed as parameters.
 The final call to `SessionHandle.connect` establishes the connection to the Solace message router which makes the session ready for use.

 At this point your client is connected to the Solace message router.
-You can use SolAdmin to view the client connection and related details.
+You can use PubSub+ Manager to view the client connection and related details.

 ## Receiving a message